mishajw/iptables_docker/README.md

 ```

 This successfully overrides the gateway introduced by docker.

+The Dockerfile is also relatively simple.
+I use a lightweight Alpine Linux base image with Python 3.6 installed.
+Python is only used to set up a simple HTTP server.

+The Dockerfile then runs a series of commands:

+1) Installs a bunch of packages for the assignment including bash, openssh, curl, iptables.
+2) It then removes the cached package installation files to reduce the image size (after all, if we're using Alpine Linux, shouldn't we try to get the image to be as small as possible..?).
+3) The next thing we do is set up the SSH daemon.
+To do this, we need to:
+    1) Generate server keys for RSA, DSA, ECDSA, and ED25519.
+    2) Allow root login between the machines.
+    3) Allow password authentication for the machines.
+    4) Allow empty passwords.
+    5) Remove the `root` password*.
+4) Write `Hello, world!` to `/var/www` for the HTTP server
+5) Set up the gateways as discussed above, by removing the default and adding a new one with the address of the router.
+6) Starting the SSH daemon.
+7) Starting the HTTP server.

+\*Obviously all of this is horrible real-world practice (you probably shouldn't even have SSH running in containers)!
+But for the purposes of this assignment, it means we don't have to worry about sharing keys between the containers, or setting up multiple accounts for the simple purpose of testing SSH connections.

 In the tests for part 1, I loop through every pair of containers, and check that you can SSH and curl between them.